SedWilliams/learn-rust/mini_grep/src/README.md

 ## What I learned/problems I faced
 ---

+Case 2: Error handling in Rust
+    * Context: Error handling is much more complex in Rust than it is in other languages, and there are specific error handling strategies which line up with different cases.
+Each error handling strategy deserves special attention, and I ran into this complex system right away.
+    * Error handling is done with the Result<Ok, Err> generic type.
+And the implementation of this type differs on multiple factors.
+In this small program alone there were two seperate implementations of error handling with Result<>.
+        * Handling in a situation where I expect an object return
+        * Handling in a siutation where there is no expected return

 Case 1: indexing vectors
     * Context: At the beginning of my program I wanted to make a struct type ArgsFormat that held the values of the program arguments